How to Run an Ethereum Node (Step-by-Step Guide)

 Setting up an Ethereum node can feel overwhelming, especially if you're unsure where to begin.
-Maybe you want more control over your transactions or are just curious about how the Ethereum network works behind the scenes, this guide will walk you through everything you need to know to get your Ethereum node up and running.
+Running your own Ethereum node gives you direct access to the network and full control over your data.
+This guide will walk you through everything you need to know to get your Ethereum node up and running.

-By the end of this guide, you'll have an Ethereum node running, with Geth as your execution client and Prysm as your consensus client.
-Steps for configuring a validator client are also included.
+By the end of this guide, you'll have a full Ethereum node running, with Geth as your execution client and Prysm as your consensus client.
+Optional steps for setting up a validator node to earn staking rewards are also included.

 To follow this guide, ensure you have the following: